Copying – What Does That Mean?

-If you make a design or make a concept and another designer shows you clearly that you copied their design (or the design of another legal entity), you are obligated to remove the design.
-You must remove regardless of whether you knew of the previous design or not.
-You must respect your fellow designer.
-If you are concerned, you can make a forum post in the Resolutions forum or contact Support.
+If another designer can show clearly that you copied their design you are obligated to remove the design.
+You must remove your design regardless of whether you knew of the previous design or not.
+If you are concerned you can make a forum post in the Resolutions forum or you can contact Support.

 If the client says it was their idea, you should contact the other designer by private message first.

 One way to help you evaluate if your design might be 'not significantly different' would be if you reduced your colors to black and white and compared the other logos.
 If it looks similar, don't submit.

 Fonts affect the appearance of the design and are often very important.
 This includes which fonts you use and how you edit them or design around them.

 Some fonts are commonly used for certain kinds of businesses and such fonts (if not purposely edited for effect) might not be protected.
 Sometimes, editing them in certain ways is also common.

 You must consider the brief and what might be considered "obvious" before entering your design.
 In Wordmark and Letterform contests, more emphasis is placed on protecting choice of fonts and editing in a unique manner.